tb-rules10/LeetCode/README.md

 # LeetCode
-Problems solved by me on LeetCode, GFG and other platforms.
+Problems solved by me on LeetCode & GFG.